Hins1996/Machine-Learning/README.md

 # Machine-Learning
-Include all conventional machine learning materials
+Include all materials related to conventional machine learning